 Broadway Bares: Twerk from Home gave audiences a more up close and intimate Bares than ever before.
 The show, directed by Tony Award winner and Bares creator Jerry Mitchell, featured 14 original numbers that opened the doors for 170 dancers to uncover fantasies and discover confidence in the wake of being stuck at home for so long.

-The spectacular stream has raised $349,434 so far for Broadway Cares/Equity Fights AIDS, which also produced the event.
+The spectacular stream raised $349,434 for Broadway Cares/Equity Fights AIDS, which also produced the event.

 At the conclusion of the stream, Broadway Bares dancers and those behind-the-scenes launched Stripathon, their annual, competitive fundraising campaign.
-Donate to your favorite dancers and crew members now.
+Stripathon raised an additional $421,581, bring the Broadway Bares: Twerk from Home grand total to $771,015.

 “Broadway Bares is the one night we come together to celebrate dance, our bodies and, most importantly, helping those in need,” Moulin Rouge!
 The Musical‘s Robyn Hurder told the online audience.
 “The premiere of Broadway Bares: Twerk from Home ensured that folks struggling in this pandemic can see a doctor, get medication or receive the support they need to thrive.”